Cartyoo/Core/README.md

 Answer: Download the latest file from the "releases" tab, put it in your /plugins folder on your server, then restart your server!

 # Compatability
 Core is currently only tested on the latest version of Minecraft (1.20.2).
-Core may still work on outdated versions down to 1.17.1 (NOT GUARENTEED OR TESTED)
+Core may still work on outdated versions down to 1.17.1

 # Commands
 - /gmc [player]